Netflix-Skunkworks/flagpole/README.md

 The `registry.build_out(...)` method takes the following arguments:

-- __result__: A dictionary that will be mutated to contain the return values for all decorated methods.
-- __flags__: The flag indicating which decorated methods to execute.
-Multiple may be combined using a binary OR operation: `flags=FLAGS.RULES | FLAGS.LISTENERS`
+ - __flags__: User-supplied combination of FLAGS.  (ie. `flags = FLAGS.CORS | FLAGS.WEBSITE`)
+ - __pass_datastructure__: To pass the result dictionary as an arg to each decorated method, set this to True.
+Otherwise it will only be sent if a dependency is detected.
+ - __start_with__: You can pass in a dictionary for build_out to mutate.
+By default, build_out will create a new dictionary and return it.
-- __*args__: Arguments passed to all executed decorated methods.
+ - __*args__: Passed on to the method registered in the FlagRegistry
+ - __**kwargs__: Passed on to the method registered in the FlagRegistry
-- __**kwargs__: Keyword arguments passed to all executed decorated methods.
+ - __return result__: The dictionary created by combining the output of all executed methods.

 The `build_out` method executes all registry decorated methods having a flag which matches that passed into `build_out`.
 It will follow any dependency chains to execute methods in the correct order.